Who thought it would be a fun idea to put four wheels on the bottom of each shoe and see what happens?

 Once your child has mastered the art of skating backward, you can show them how to ‘moonwalk’.
 Toe stoppers are essential for this particular trick.

-Have your child place one skate pointed down on the toe stopper and the other skate flat.
-Have them push off with the stopper while gliding backward on the other skate.
-Simply repeat the steps while alternating feet.
+Let them push off with the stopper while gliding backward on the other skate.
+Simply repeat the steps while alternating feet!